2020 Program Details: COMING SOON

 WHERE: Fields around Bloomington and Richfield

-WHY: Softball is a very social and a team orientated sport.
+WHY: Softball is a very social and team-orientated sport.
 It is great to help develop patience and attentiveness.
 The most important reason to play softball is to HAVE FUN and BE ACTIVE!

 COACHING: As always we are completely dependent on you as parents to help make this sport the best it can be by volunteering your time as a head coach, assistant coach, refereeing, scorekeeper or timekeeper.
 Your involvement with the team is a great way to spend time with your child, what a great way to spend family time.
 BAA cannot run this program without you!